simisola-ade/Data-Analytics-Project-/README.md

 # Data-Analytics-Project-
-This project showcase SQL and Data Visualization skills
+This project showcases Excel, SQL and Data Visualization skills to make business strategy recommendations in Retail